BiodataAnalysisGroup/BEEMUS/README.md

         --export_nodes_long_format
     ```

-10. If evrything went well, the ``graph_analysis.py`` script should automaticaly pop up a browser window showing the produced graph, like this depicted bellow, in a non-arranged form, that you should rearrange by drag and drop the nodes based on your preferences.
+10. If everything went well, a browser window should automatically pop up, showing the produced graph, like this depicted below, in a non-arranged form, that you should rearrange by drag and drop the nodes based on your preferences.
 After that we strongly recommend writing down the unique ids of the nodes of interest, separated by space (shown underneath the node's lineage(s)), in groups of interest:

     ``E.g. <11 7 9 8> <51 90 72>``

     ![Alt text](imgs/graph.png?raw=true "Graph")

-11. Run the msa analysis script (from the project's folder), replacing the string after the ``--nodes_of_interest`` ``--lineages`` flag, with the lineages and the nodes of interest in sequential order, separated by space, as shown bellow:
+11. Run the msa analysis script (from the project's folder), replacing the string after the ``--nodes_of_interest`` ``--lineages`` flag, with the lineages and the nodes of interest in sequential order, separated by space, as shown below:

     ``--lineages B.1.1.7 B.1.617.2 AY.43 BA.1 AY.12 AY.4 AY.122 AY.9 BA.1.1``
     ``--nodes_of_interest 39 34 86``